 Long Trail: Day 2 (Hiking through Vermud)

-September 5th, 2021: Congon Shelter to Goddard Shelter (14.4 miles)
+September 5th, 2021: Congon Shelter to Goddard Shelter (13.3 miles, 3,868 ft elevation gain)

 That is when the rain started.
 On an already muddy trail, the rain created a quagmire.
-The whole time I was trying (and failing) to avoid the mud that was forming.
-Unfortunately with all the hurricanes that have come through that has created more mud than usual this time of year.
+The whole time, I was trying (and failing) to avoid the mud that was forming.
+Unfortunately, with all the hurricanes that have come through, that has created more mud than usual this time of year.

 After lightly raining for a few hours, it started to downpour.
 I knew I would not be able to make it to the Glastenbury fire tower, so I decided to stay at Goddard Shelter to avoid having to set up my tent in the rain.
 That was the best decision I’ve made so far, because it poured all night.
 I was later joined by many hikers, and soon the shelter was full.